tastyware/tastytrade/docs/data-streamer.rst

 -----------

 The streamer is a websocket connection to dxfeed (the Tastytrade data provider) that allows you to subscribe to real-time data for quotes, greeks, and more.
-You can create a streamer using an active session:
+You can create a streamer using an active production session:

 .. code-block:: python

-   from tastytrade import DataStreamer from tastytrade.dxfeed import EventType
-   # the initialization of the streamer takes ~5 seconds
-   streamer = await DataStreamer.create(session)
+   from tastytrade import DataStreamer streamer = await DataStreamer.create(session)

 Once you've created the streamer, you can subscribe/unsubscribe to events, like ``Quote``:

 .. code-block:: python

-   subs_list = ['SPY', 'SPX']
+   from tastytrade.dxfeed import EventType subs_list = ['SPY', 'SPX']

    await streamer.subscribe(EventType.QUOTE, subs_list)